Merry Market Murder

 by Paige Shelton

 Book Description, Modified from Back Cover:

-There was no sex.
-There was a minor amount of explicit British bad language (though I think it's pretty mild stuff).
+There were no sex scenes.
+There was a minor amount of explicit bad language.
 Overall, I'd recommend this enjoyable mystery.

 If you've read this book, what do you think about it?
 I'd be honored if you wrote your own opinion of the book in the comments.